‘My Everything’: Husband of Robert F. Kennedy’s Granddaughter Recounts Tragic Drowning

 “The search that began yesterday afternoon went on throughout the night and continued all day today,” McKean’s husband, David McKean, wrote in a Facebook post late Friday.
 “It is now dark again.
 It has been more than 24 hours, and the chances they have survived are impossibly small.
 It is clear that Maeve and Gideon have passed away.”

-The family had been self-quarantining from novel coronavirus in a house on the bay that McKean’s mother, former Maryland Lieutenant Governor Kathleen Kennedy Townsend, owned, according to her husband’s post.
-The largely empty house provided them with more space than their D.C. home to ride out the pandemic.
+The family had been self-quarantining from the novel coronavirus in a house on the bay owned by McKean’s mother, former Maryland Lieutenant Governor Kathleen Kennedy Townsend, according to her husband’s post.
+The largely empty house provided them with more space to ride out the pandemic than their D.C. home, he said.

 McKean and her son were playing on a beach in a small, shallow cove behind the house at around 4 p.m. when one of them accidentally kicked a ball into the water.
 The two attempted to retrieve the ball by paddling a canoe into the protected cove, but ended up in the open bay where strong winds during the day had whipped up vicious currents.